Want to secure your computer against cyber threats? Are you aware of the latest cyber threats? This post is meant just for you!

-Denial of Service (DOS) attack occurs from a single source targeting the victim’s resources in order to make it (temporarily) unavailable.
+Denial of Service (DOS) attack occurs from a single source targeting the victim’s resources to make it (temporarily) unavailable.
 Distributed Denial of Service (DOS) attack on the other hand, originates from multiple sources.
-Sites or services such as social network, banks, government sites, etc. are common targets for this kind of cyber threat.
+Sites or services such as social networks, banks, government sites, etc. are common targets for this kind of cyber threat.

-Cybercriminals utilizes several techniques to acquire sensitive information such as login details, credit card details, etc. by disguising as a genuine entity.
-For instance, fraudsters clone bank internet webpages, social network login pages, payment gateways, etc in order to collect sensitive information from the user.
+Cybercriminals utilize several techniques to acquire sensitive information such as login details, credit card details, etc. by disguising themselves as a genuine entity.
+For instance, fraudsters clone bank internet webpages, social network login pages, payment gateways, etc to collect sensitive information from the user.

 SQL injection is a kind of attack which targets dynamic websites that utilizes SQL database.
-The attacker may use series of data code insertion in order to manipulate/access the backend (i.e. the database).
+The attacker may use a series of data code insertions to manipulate/access the backend (i.e. the database).
 Moreover, dynamic websites are prone to this kind of threat.

-In cyber security, Trojan horse is not the wooden horse statue by the Greeks but rather a “disguising computer program”.
+In cybersecurity, the Trojan horse is not the wooden horse statue by the Greeks but rather a “disguising computer program”.
 Trojan horses can be acquired from seemingly genuine sources but in the background, they perform innocuous activity bringing heavy damages to your computer and data.

 Man-in-the-middle (MITM) attack enables the perpetrator to eavesdrop on electronic communication between the two targets.
 In addition, the attacker might either intercept communications actively or passively.

 In the active interception scenario, the attacker may modify the message sent from source A to B or send a message to source B while disguising it as source A. While in the passive interception scenario, the attacker might just eavesdrop on the communication between the targets.
 Popular MITM attacks include HTTPS spoofing, DNS spoofing, Wi-Fi hijacking, IP spoofing, etc.